xraypy/xraylarch/_sources/installation.rst.txt

 Python Versions: 2.7 or 3.6?
 ================================

-As of this writing (March, 2018) there are two main supported versions of
+As of this writing (June, 2018) there are two main supported versions of
 Python: Version 2.7 and Version 3.6.
-Larch works with both versions of Python.
-We invite Python-savvy users to try out Larch with Python 3.6.
-We believe most things are working with Python 3.6, and are actively using Larch with Python 3.6, but there may be some undiscovered bugs.
-We are eager to migrate Larch so that it works only with Python 3.6 and higher so that we can take advantage of many language features not available in earlier versions.
-Following the schedule of many scientific Python libraries and tools, we expect to make this transition in early 2019.

-Currently, the installers above are built with Python 2.7.
-We
+We have moved to using Python 3.6 by default and the installers above use Python 3.6, Larch still works with Python 2.7, and we will maintain support for Python 2.7 through the end of 2018.
+We intend to drop support for Python 2.7 in early 2019.

 Source Installation
 =========================